POSIdev-community/AI.Plugin.VSCode/README.md

 * **AI server URL**.
 The address of the connected PT AI Enterprise Server.
 * **Username**.
 The name of an authorized user.
 * **Actions with new scan results on the PT AI server**.
 The behavior of the plugin when receiving new scan results from PT AI Enterprise Server if synchronization with the project is configured.
 The default value is **Notify about new scan results**.

+In a separate section, you can configure the assistant settings:
+* **Run the assistant**.
+Activation of the assistant automatically after the first scan or manually by clicking the special button.
+The default value is "Automatically after the first scan."
+* **Show recommendations on the Quick Fix menu**.
+Displays tips from the assistant.
+By default, this setting is enabled.
+* The number of vulnerabilities to be confirmed or discarded starting from which a notification from the assistant will be displayed.
+The default value is 15.
+* The number of similar vulnerabilities starting from which a notification from the assistant will be displayed.
+The default value is 15.

 ## Requirements